Monder Law Group - News

 No, “breaking and entering” is not identical to a burglary.
 Under California law for burglaries, an individual is not required to break and enter a property to be found guilty of committing burglary.
 You can be guilty of a burglary after using an unlocked window or door to enter the premises of a property.
 On the other hand, “breaking and entering” does entail forced entry.

 When preparing a strong legal defense for your burglary claim, there are several things you should do.
 First, learn what different types of burglary there are, and what kind of burglary penalties you can be sentenced to in case of an unfavorable outcome.
 Finally, find out what the most common burglary-related offenses are and whether the court can try to pin an additional charge on your case.
 However, there’s no substitute for a reputable lawyer.

 That is why you should contact Vik Monder and his Monder Criminal Lawyer Group – the leading burglary law firm in San Diego and all its communities.
 Vik boasts years of professional experience helping innocent individuals accused of burglary get their voice across.
 With his help, you’ll soon be able to enjoy the Botanical Building without a single worry on your mind.
-We offer free consultation and accept Bitcoin as a payment method.
+We offer free consultation and accept various payment methods.
 Give us a call today!